 - The Offbeat Life – Interviews people with different location independent jobs.

 - Compass – Interviews women with different location independent jobs.

 - Women on the Road – Interviews women that live in vans.

 SAVE DAT $$ HONEYOf course, saving is important, too.
 Once I realized I wanted to become nomadic, I stopped buying anything but the necessities.

 I was also quite lucky as I was living at home, so I was able to save on rent, too.
 By the time I left, I had $20,000 USD saved.
 You definitely don’t have to save that much before taking the leap, though – I’ve heard of nomads taking the leap with even just $1,000 USD.
-(Or that little, depending on your perspective.
-It’s definitely a personal thing, but I’d suggest saving enough to live for at least a few months without working, just in case.
+(Or that little, depending on your perspective.)
+It’s definitely a personal thing, but I’d suggest saving enough to live for at least a few months without working.
 Of course, this differs by location – your money will go a lot further in Southeast Asia or Eastern Europe than Western Europe – so factor that into your plan as well.

 GET RID OF YOUR SHITYep, if you want to travel full-time, you’re probably going to have to downsize.
 I didn’t have THAT much stuff to begin with, but once I started packing, I realized just how little of it I could take with me.

 I sold and gave away a LOT.
 I do still have several boxes in my mom’s garage that have sentimental items, like my old travel journals, camping gear that I know I’ll use again, and important documents, but most everything else is now gone.

 I’d suggest starting this early, because trust me, you really don’t realize just how much STUFF you have!
 As soon as I decided I wanted to take the leap, I’d regularly pick a corner about once a week and start sorting.

 Need help packing?
-Here’s what I took with me for 3 months in Europe from winter to spring when I first became nomadic!
+Here’s my packing list for 3 months in Europe from winter to spring when I first became nomadic!